PlayNetwork/esimport/readme.md

 The data export method may be called by:

-- a recurring task (recurrence TBD, if any)
+- within Conductor's internal Task Manager, a recurring task (recurrence TBD, if any)
 - a SOAP call to `ws_ExportData` (input: path to the desired data export location, or an empty string if the default location is acceptable)